open-socialism/open-socialism-site/introduction.md

 ---
 ## What is 'Open Socialism'?

 Open Socialism (OS) is a rethink of how to manage a society.
-It is an *optimistic* system that starts with a highly cooperative and productive base concept, but then layers on processes and ideas to keep people motivated and prevent corruption.
+It starts with an *optimistic* base concept that focuses on broad scale cooperation, but then layers on processes and ideas to keep people motivated and prevent corruption.
 It looks at human nature through the lens of our evolution and attempts to recapture the good parts of a tribal society, but in a way that can work on a grand scale.

 Before getting into the specifics let's look at some attributes of that tribal society.